Spring cleaning tips to revitalise your home

 Organise your drawers too, using dividers to arrange items neatly and trays to contain any loose keys, buttons or pens.
-Those in need of a little help should look to the latest book by organisational connoisseur Marie Kondo, Joy at Work: Organising Your Professional Life, designed to help its readers overcome workplace mess.
+Those in need of a little help should look to organisational connoisseur Marie Kondo's 2020 book, Joy at Work: Organising Your Professional Life, designed to help its readers overcome workplace mess.

-Spring cleaning complete, it’s time to fill your home with uplifting scents that will help centre the mind and make you feel positive about spending prolonged periods indoors for the time being.
+Spring cleaning complete, it’s time to fill your home with uplifting scents that will help centre the mind and make you feel confident about hosting this season.
 Right now, our preference is for natural scents with woody or floral notes and soothing, aromatherapy blends ideal for calming and balancing the nervous system.
 Here’s some inspiration…

 Clockwise from top left: Le Labo, Santal 26 Classic Candle, Skandinavisk, Skog Reed Diffuser, Loewe, Small Ivy Candle, D.S. & Durga, Concrete after Lightning, Blackcurrant and Cedar Ardmore Candle, Jo Malone, Whisky & Cedarwood Home Candle.